-- For continuing education grants, any member librarian, staff, public library board member or Friend is eligible to receive up to \$750 a year reimbursement for eligible continuing education training or classes. - For interlibrary loan resources sharing grants, any individual school or special member library site that provides at least 50 interlibrary loans annually is eligible for a grant. - Public and academic library members receive grants-in-aid on the basis of population, interlibrary loans provided to other libraries and the number of registered borrowers served outside their library or institution.
-In addition, public and academic member libraries receive grants-in-aid because they are open more hours and are more accessible to the general public than school and special library members. - Public and academic library members are eligible for the Rotating Collections Service because they are open more hours and are more accessible to the general public than school library members.
-Special library members are eligible for the Rotating Collections Service since there are only three special library members and they do not constitute a major demand on the limited resources. - Continuing Education events and programs are scheduled with consideration to audience, location, time, modes of presentation and other applicable factors to reach target audiences. - Special library members comprise less than 4% of the total SCKLS membership and while there is no position on the Executive Committee exclusively for special library members, there are two at-large positions for which special library members and others may seek election.
+- For automation matching grants, a member library may receive one grant every three years. - For continuing education grants, any member librarian, staff, public library board member or Friend is eligible to receive up to \$750 a year reimbursement for eligible continuing education training or classes. - For interlibrary loan resources sharing grants, any individual school or special member library site that provides at least 50 interlibrary loans annually is eligible for a grant. - Public and academic library members receive grants-in-aid on the basis of population, interlibrary loans provided to other libraries and the number of registered borrowers served outside their library or institution.
+In addition, public and academic member libraries receive grants-in-aid because they are open and accessible to the general public more than school and special library members. - Public and academic library members are eligible for the Rotating Collections Service because they are open and accessible more to the general public than school library members.
+Special library members are eligible for the Rotating Collections Service because they do not constitute a major demand on the limited resources of the service. - Continuing Education events and programs are scheduled with consideration to audience, location, time, modes of presentation and other applicable factors to reach target audiences. - Special library members comprise less than 2% of the total SCKLS membership and while there is no position on the Executive Committee exclusively for special library members, there are two at-large positions for which special library members and others may seek election.